Latest edit March 2022.

-In 2013 the existing English legislation was changed to allow multiple authority area based BIDs to go ahead, (changed in 2006/07 in Scotland) but as at June 2019 no T BID has yet been put to the vote in England, allegedly due in large part to the resistance from major hotel operators who would foot the bulk of the levy and who can also see themselves being asked to do the same in a series of other major Cities in which they also operate, should the principle become established.
+In 2013 the existing English legislation was changed to allow multiple authority area based BIDs to go ahead, (changed in 2006/07 in Scotland) but as at January 2022 no T BID has yet been put to the vote in England, allegedly due in large part to the resistance from major hotel operators who would foot the bulk of the levy and who can also see themselves being asked to do the same in a series of other major Cities in which they also operate, should the principle become established.
 Bristol, a key player in the original TBID proposal looked to establishing a “super BID” across the City, a City which in common with most others has several traditional retail BIDs already in place.
 Subsequently Birmingham revisited a version of its original TBID plans this time with the express purpose of supporting the Commonwealth Games 2022.
-As at June 2019 it seems unlikely that the BID model will be use to support the games.
+This proposal was not taken forward.

 In Scotland that cross border flexibility was granted in 2006 and 2007 and other significant variations have been made to encourage wider area and sector specific, as well as more traditional BIDs.
 For information on Tourism & Visitor BIDs (TBIDs) in Scotland see: http://www.bids-scotland.com/about-us/bid-models-in-scotland/tourism-visitor-bids-tbids

 Other destinations have since emulated Bournemouth’s successful attempt to create a destination BID or DBID as we are now calling them, in order to differentiate them from the TBID concept.
 All, with the confidence gained, have been able to abandoned the more cautious Bournemouth approach, putting forward a single BID proposal covering the wider destination, or at least the recognised visitor area within it.
 Some of these subsequent DBIDs have been complicated by the existence of existing retail BIDs but like Bournemouth others have had the advantage of starting from a completely clean BID slate.